 Our fly fishing guide school is operated out of Hamilton, Montana.
 Our home waters include the Bitterroot River and its forks, The Clark Fork River and the Blackfoot River.
-These rivers provide perfect conditions to train for float fish guiding and the smaller tributaries allow opportunities to learn the variations of walk and wade/Tenkara guiding.
+These rivers provide perfect conditions to train for float fish guiding and the smaller tributaries allow opportunities to learn the variations of a walk and wade/Tenkara guiding.

 By learning how to guide on these rivers, you will gain the experience and confidence needed to be a well-rounded fishing guide.
-During our fly fishing guide school instructions we will focus on safety, reading water, driving techniques, rowing and on-river equipment repairs.
+During our fly fishing guide school instructions, we will focus on safety, reading water, driving techniques, rowing, and on-river equipment repairs.

 III.
 Format and Procedures:

 Classwork will take place at MHFA home base in Hamilton, Montana.
-This is an eight day course with time spent in the classroom and on the water in order to show competency.
+This is an eight-day course with time spent in the classroom and on the water in order to show competency.

 To become a successful fishing guide one must be passionate, have a strong work ethic, patience and the desire to work with people while keeping it safe and fun no matter what the day may bring.
 Students will be expected to uphold the Orvis standard of excellence.

 This is an open learning environment that welcomes creativity and a positive attitude.
-We expect the highest level of professionalism be maintained by our staff and our students at all times.
+We expect the highest level of professionalism to be maintained by our staff and our students at all times.